GreedyWang/bulldog2011.github.com/source/_posts/2013-03-27-the-architecture-and-design-of-a-pub-sub-messaging-system.markdown

 6. [Kestrel](https://github.com/robey/kestrel), a simple, distributed message queue system implemented in Scala, supporting reliable, loosely ordered message queue.

 Many thanks to the authors of these open source projects!

+##Next Step
+1. Add a sharding layer to support partition(for distribution and scalability) and replication(for reliability and performance), may leverage [gizzard](https://github.com/twitter/gizzard) sharding framework or [Zookeeper](http://zookeeper.apache.org/).
+2. More clients, like C#, PHP, Ruby, Python, C++.
+3. Big data applications, like centralized logging, tracing, metrics, realtime events system based on Luxun.